dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 Dora just needs to emit such lines for every jitted function.

 What can we conclude from this performance analysis?
-According to the measurements, mutex locking & unlocking takes a large part of the runtime.
+According to the measurements, mutex locking & unlocking takes a large part of the runtime (~25%).
 Right now, allocation happens in a mutex (even though Dora is still single-threaded).
 I plan to get rid of this with my new generational collector.
 But for now I will leave it as it is.

+What also shows up in the profile are the functions `start_native_call` and `finish_native_call` (8-9% of the runtime).
+Those function are called before respectively after a native call.
+This is overhead we have for calling native functions from Dora.
+Performance can be improved by inlining the allocation directly into the generated code.
+I need working Thread-Local Allocation Buffers (TLABs) in my GC for that, Swiper should enable that optimization.

 ### Optimizing Compiler
 Another feature I want to implement is an optimizing compiler for Dora.